tkn-tub/ns3-gym/doc/tutorial/source/building-topologies.rst

 helpers should look quite familiar to you.

 We provide an example script in our ``examples/tutorial`` directory.
-This script builds on the ``second.cc`` script and adds a Wifi network.
+This script builds on the ``second.cc`` script and adds a Wi-Fi network.
 Go ahead and open ``examples/tutorial/third.cc`` in your favorite editor.
 You will have already seen enough |ns3| code to understand most of what is going on in this example, but there are a few new things, so we will go over the entire